Related Services

 Symptoms

 You can't usually feel if you have high blood pressure, which is why there are no well-known prehypertension symptoms.
-In fact, many people have no symptoms at all.
+Many people have no symptoms at all.
 But if your blood pressure is high, your heart is working too hard.
 The walls of your arteries have too much pressure against them.
 This forceful blood flow can harm your arteries, if you have this condition long enough without treatment.

 Prehypertension Signs